 I was browsing for party ideas when I stumbled across wine glasses that had chalkboard stem and bases.
 I fell in love with them, but they were quite expensive and I have other habits (ie: travel) that require my money.
 I’m crafty enough and I figured they couldn’t be too hard to make so I bought supplies and gave it a go.
 The truth is, this is an easy DIY project and I saved a lot of money by doing it myself.
 I put together this chalkboard wine glasses tutorial to share and I’m also offering a few other money saving strategies.

-I headed to the dollar store and picked up 8 wine glasses.
+To start, I headed a discount store and picked up 8 wine glasses.
 I already had the chalkboard paint at home so the project only cost me 8 bucks.
-If you need to purchase paint, I spent around $10 for a quart at Home Depot.

 The paint will be thick on the glass.
-I wiped the bottom across the lip of my paint container to try to remove the excess.
+Carefully wipe the bottom of the glass across the lip of the paint container to help remove the excess.

 The paint dripped down the stem of the glass and I quickly had to work to remove that paint.
 Emma thought putting paint tape around the glass stems would help.
 Life is all about trial and error and I figured this would be a good lesson for her.
 She put painters tape around the remaining glasses.
 We dipped a couple and set them on their sides on the container to let them “dry” a bit.
 We moved them to the cardboard and set them upside down.

 So my solution was to take some parchment paper and place on the cardboard.
-Then I just set the glass upright on the parchment.
+Then just set the glass upright on the parchment.
 After about 20 minutes I moved the glass to another area so that it didn’t dry with the excess paint attached to it.
-It worked like a charm and I ended up with 8 lovely wine glasses for my Bridesmaids Movie party.
+It worked like charm and I ended up with 8 lovely wine glasses for my party.